suhanidubey12/Fem-care/Contributing.md

-# Contributing to FEM-CARE AI 💙
+# Contributing to FEM-CARE 💙

 Thank you for your interest in contributing to **FEM-CARE AI**!
 This project is part of **Geekhaven OpenCode** and follows a beginner-friendly, structured contribution workflow.

-FEM-CARE AI focuses on women’s health, PCOS severity prediction, symptom tracking, trend analysis, personalized wellness tips, and an empathetic mental-health chatbot.
+FEM-CARE focuses on women’s health, PCOS severity prediction, symptom tracking, trend analysis, personalized wellness tips, and an empathetic mental-health chatbot.

+## NOTE: This is a female only repository.
+Only PRs from female contributors will be accepted.

 ---